Running Shoes VS Hiking Boots

 Wouldn’t a light, cost-effective alternative that you can wear straight out of the box be better?
 I sure think so.

 Don’t get me wrong.
-I own a fantastic pair of boots that have lasted for many years.
-I use them for snowy winter hikes and they're an excellent tool.
-I just don’t wear boots on my 3-season backpacking trips anymore, and I don't think I ever will again.
+I own a fantastic pair of boots (check out our lists of the best men’s and women’s hiking boots to see our top picks) that have lasted for many years.
+I use them for snowy winter hikes and they’re an excellent tool.
+I just don’t wear boots on my 3-season backpacking trips anymore, and I don’t think I ever will again.

 Make The Switch